-- · Headline in upper and lowercase Zoram Light, combined with colorful subhead in Zoram, creates neutral levels of formality. - · Light graphic accentuates a connection with heaven during prayer. - This mid-range application of formality is where many products will land.
+- Light treatment created in white lends energy and brightness. - · Headline in upper and lowercase Zoram Light. - · Subhead in Zoram, upper and lowercase. - Light graphic helps highlight the temple in the image - This mid-range application of formality is where many products will land.